sarahcode2112/music-React-Typescript-techstack-project/README.md

 to run: npm start

-This is a project built to practice a React/Typescript techstack, with a focus on the UI.
-(The sound creation part is left for a later exercise).
+This is a project built to practice a React/Typescript techstack, with a focus on the frontend UI.
+(The detailed sound design backend is left for future work).

 ("Start audio context" button is for debugging/development.
 Would not need to be there in final version.)